 In 2011, Domino’s launched the Pizza Hero app.
 On the surface, it appeared to be a pizza-making game where users could knead dough, spread sauce and toppings and slice their pizzas — all useful in actually making a pizza.
-Users could then order the pizzas that they had made.
+Users could then order the pizzas that they had made when they visit Domino’s outlets.
 While successful in generating pizza sales, Domino’s also used Pizza Hero to recruit pizza chefs.

 As humans, we’re all hardwired to view tasks as games and success as achievement.
 In that sense, Pizza Hero’s job interview being locked behind a high point threshold made it a goal to work towards, almost a badge of honor for the ardent gamer.
 It also sent the message that these people were being invited because of their high competency.
 By gamifying the open-call process for talent recruitment, Domino’s succeeded in attracting qualified candidates in an industry that may not have been viewed as the most glamorous of jobs.